 The pooled information provided insights on program development and evaluation strategies of Healthy Worker Initiatives across Australia, and showcased the impacts of these initiatives on implementation.
 The findings from this project may help policy makers to expand and promote their current workplace health promotion programs, or to improve future programs.

 End date: June 2016

-Dr Anne Grunseit from the Rapid Response Evaluation Capacity, together with Prevention Centre Deputy Director Associate Professor Sonia Wutzke, Research Fellow Dr Samantha Rowbotham, Dr Melanie Crane, and Dr Melanie Pescud from the Centre’s project, A systems approach to healthy and equitable eating, are working with representatives from each State and Territory on this project.
+Dr Anne Grunseit from the Rapid Response Evaluation Capacity, together with Prevention Centre Deputy Director Associate Professor Sonia Wutzke, Research Fellow Dr Samantha Rowbotham, Dr Melanie Crane, and Dr Melanie Pescud from the Centre’s project, A systems approach to healthy and equitable eating, worked with representatives from each State and Territory on this project.

 This project has now been completed.
 The final outcomes are listed below.